tanchunsiong/zoom_meetingsdk_linux_rawdatademos/readme for docker.md

-#run these in /release_demo director
+#run these in /release_demo directory

 #build Centos 8